-Under the Safety, Health and Welfare at Work (Biological Agents) Regulations 1994 as amended in 1998, there is a legal requirement to notify the Health and Safety Authority if working with certain groups of biological agents.
+Under the Safety, Health and Welfare at Work (Biological Agents) Regulations 2013, there is a legal requirement to notify the Health and Safety Authority if working with certain groups of biological agents.

 Notification is required 30 days prior to commencement of work with respect to the following:

-- First time use of a group 2 biological agent
+- First time use of a group 2 biological agents

-- First time use of a group 3 biological agent
+- First time use of a group 3 biological agents

-- First time use of a group 4 biological agent
+- First time use of a group 4 biological agents

 Re-notification is required for all groups if there are changes to processes, procedures or the biological agent, that are of importance to safety and health at work that result in the original notification being invalid or out of date.